MaciejGarncarski/shoe-shop/readme.md

 ## Overview 🎉
-Typescript app, created to understand how much React makes life easier.
-I learned a lot of typescript/javascript too.
+Typescript app, created to learn typescript and understand how much React makes life easier.
+This app is imitating e-commerce shop, but without checkout & payments yet sadly.

 ## List of functions 📃
 - Routing